Coming out of the Era of Deception and into the Era of Fighting for “Justice”

 Recently I spent two and a half weeks visiting Antigua, Guatemala, the old capital of the Spanish kingdom of Guatemala.
 The city of Antigua,Guatemala, is a UNESCO world heritage site because of its history and beautiful architecture.
 I first visited there in 1963.
 Subsequent visits to Guatemala took me to the Mayan “capital” of Xela (Quetzaltenango), Chichicastenango, Tikal, and many other towns and sites.

-Fears, generated by reports of the civil war that raged for two decades, kept me away until the 1990s, when I spent a few weeks in Antigua, learning Spanish one-on-one at a language school there (now defunct).
+Fears, generated by reports of the civil war that raged for two decades, kept me away until the 1990s, when I returned to spend a few weeks in Antigua, learning Spanish one-on-one at a language school.
 I returned again a couple of years later.
 My recent visit was after a 25 year hiatus and I was very surprised by both the changed and the not-changed that I saw.
 This post will address some of the changes I noticed.

 Brilliant Textiles

 In 1963, brilliant textiles caught my eyes and I loved them.
 That hasn’t changed.
-Guatemalan still produce brilliantly colored hand crafted textiles.
+Guatemalans still produce brilliantly colored hand crafted textiles.
 Vendors still wear the beautiful traditional Mayan garments.
-The women, wearing long skirts, intricately decorated woven belts, blouses which are called huipiles, fabric headgear, and shawls, carry baskets, laden with their wares, often on their heads.
+The women, wear long skirts, intricately decorated woven belts, blouses which are called huipiles, fabric headgear, and shawls.
+They carry baskets, laden with their wares, often on their heads.

 Colorful purses line the stairway at the mercado central in Guatemala City.